-- You hear a beep.
+You hear a beep.

-- Mode/Transmit Door/Program

-- The Program LED turns off and the Transmit LED turns red.
+- Mode/Transmit Door/Program - The Program LED turns off and the Transmit LED turns green.

-This indicates that the unit has entered Transmit mode.
+This indicates that the unit has returned to Normal mode.

 Wrong entries may reset the reader back to Transmit mode.

 While in Programming mode, if no key is pressed for 20 seconds, the unit exits Programming mode and returns to Transmit mode.